-There have been case reports of growth retardation occurring in children and pre-adolescents receiving imatinib.
+There have been case reports of growth retardation occurring in children and preadolescents receiving imatinib.
 The long term effects of prolonged treatment with imatinib on growth in pediatric patients are unknown.
-Therefore, close monitoring of growth in children under imatinib treatment is recommended.
+Therefore, close monitoring of growth in children under Imatinib-AFT treatment is recommended (see section ADVERSE DRUG REACTIONS).